 What are FTSE Indices?

-FTSE is the acronym for Financial Times and Stock Exchange.
-Unlike other stock exchange companies, its primary goal is to create a real-time denominator to measure portfolios, that is, calculating stock market indices.
-The FTSE group, which is commonly known as ‘footsie,’ is a joint venture created by the Financial Times of London and London Stock Exchange (LSE) in 1984.
-The FTSE indices comprise blue-chip companies stocks across the United Kingdom that are listed on the London Stock Exchange.
+The FTSE group, which is commonly termed “footsie”, is a joint venture that was created by the Financial Times of London and the London Stock Exchange (LSE) in 1984.
+The FTSE indices comprise blue-chip and other companies that are listed on the London Stock Exchange.

 FTSE 100 Index